The history of Örbyhus

 Erik XIV - National history at Örbyhus Castle

-In December 1574, the deposed swedish king Erik XIV, eldest son of Gustav Vasa, was moved under very dramatic circumstances from the state prison in Västerås to Örbyhus.
-The move was carried out very abruptly and was a chess move by Erik’s half-brother and successor, king Johan III, as there had been several attempts that year to free the deposed king Erik.
-At that time Örbyhus was in a pitiful condition and the tower itself had no roof; nevertheless it became known in the swedish national history as the unfortunate king Erik XIV’s last refuge.
+In December 1574, the deposed Swedish King Erik XIV, the eldest son of Gustav Vasa, was dramatically moved from the state prison in Västerås to Örbyhus.
+This abrupt transfer was a strategic move by his half-brother and successor, King Johan III, as there had been several attempts that year to free Erik.
+At the time, Örbyhus was in a dire state, with the tower lacking a roof.
+Nonetheless, it became a notable location in Swedish history as Erik XIV's final refuge.

-During the three years Erik was imprisoned at Örbyhus, there were several attempts to free him.
-Only two weeks after his arrival at the castle a conspiracy was uncovered, planned by farmers in northern Uppland.
-The farmer’s had planned to disarm the castle guard consisting of 40 knights after having gained entry to the courtyard with grain and cattle they owed to the king.
+During Erik's three years of imprisonment at Örbyhus, multiple attempts to free him were made.
+Two weeks after his arrival, a conspiracy by farmers from northern Uppland was uncovered.
+The farmers planned to disarm the castle guard, consisting of 40 knights, after gaining entry to the courtyard with grain and cattle owed to the king.

-It was probably on account of such disturbances that drove king Johan III to dispose of Erik.
-Shortly after a new conspiracy occured, it was announced from the pulpit in Stockholm City Church that on February 26, 1577, Erik XIV had died in the prison at Örbyhus, 43 years old.
-Modern historic research has established that Erik was poisoned to death with arsenic.
+Such disturbances likely prompted King Johan III to decide to eliminate Erik.
+Shortly after another conspiracy, it was announced from the pulpit in Stockholm City Church that on February 26, 1577, Erik XIV had died in the prison at Örbyhus at the age of 43.
+Modern historical research has determined that Erik was poisoned with arsenic.

 Erik XIV drawings

-It was first at Örbyhus that Erik developed the talents which have allowed us in modern times to recognize him as a fascinating representative of the Swedish renaissance.
-He composed music, wrote and drew — in short, he put into practice the excellent education that his father, Gustav Vasa, had given him as the Crown Prince of Sweden.
+It was at Örbyhus that Erik first developed the talents that have since established him as a remarkable figure of the Swedish Renaissance.
+He composed music, wrote, and drew—demonstrating the excellent education provided by his father, Gustav Vasa, during his time as Crown Prince of Sweden.

-One renowned record of his artistic skills are the drawings made in the margin of a Latin folio.
-They were made using a pen and a poor quality green ink.
-When his pen and ink were taken away from him, Erik used a sharpened wooden stick and soot in water.
-One of Erik’s drawings is particularly striking; a drawing depicting a woman with a crown on her head.
-Possibly it was his beloved Karin Månsdotter that he had in mind when drawing the picture.
+One notable example of his artistic skills is a series of drawings in the margins of a Latin folio.
+Initially created with a pen and low-quality green ink, Erik continued drawing using a sharpened wooden stick and soot in water after his pen and ink were confiscated.
+One of Erik's most striking drawings depicts a woman with a crown on her head, possibly his beloved Karin Månsdotter.

 Örbyhus Castle through the ages

-The most beautiful monument of Örbyhus Castle’s history is the tower, which dates back as far as the 1450’s.
-At this time Örbyhus was owned by Johan Kristersson Vase, grandfather of king Gustav Vasa.
+One of the most striking historical monuments of Örbyhus Castle is the tower, dating back to the 1450s.
+During this period, Örbyhus was owned by Johan Kristersson Vase, the grandfather of King Gustav Vasa.

-Johan Kristersson Vase had the tower built as a defence structure on the almost impassable marshland by lake Vendelsjön.
-This marks the beginning of the almost 200-year long era of the Vasa dynasty at Örbyhus.
-Figures in Erik Dahlberg’s illustrated book of architecture “Svecia Antiqua & Hodierna”, shows the high corner towers for the defence of the walls.
+Johan Kristersson Vase had the tower constructed as a defensive structure on the nearly impassable marshland by Lake Vendelsjön.
+This event marked the beginning of the nearly 200-year long Vasa dynasty era at Örbyhus.
+Illustrations in Erik Dahlberg's architectural book “Svecia Antiqua & Hodierna” depict the high corner towers designed for the defense of the walls.

-King Gustav Vasa, acquired Örbyhus in an exchange of properties from his cousins in 1548.
-He turned his grandfather’s tower into a national fortress, here in the middle of Uppland, complete with ramparts, moats and a 54 feet high stone wall surrounding his grandfather’s stronghold tower.
-In Gustav Vasa’s fortress there are many hidden passages and casemates with space for artillery and supplies for many years.
+In 1548, King Gustav Vasa acquired Örbyhus through an exchange of properties with his cousins.
+He transformed his grandfather’s tower into a national fortress in central Uppland, complete with ramparts, moats, and a 54-foot-high stone wall surrounding the stronghold tower.
+Gustav Vasa's fortress contained numerous hidden passages and casemates with space for artillery and supplies for many years.

-The fortress was however never used as a defensive structure but was instead used as a state prison until Gustav Banér, the governor of Västergötland, acquired Örbyhus in 1641.
-Gustav Banér rebuilt the castle in the form of a baroque castle:
+However, the fortress was never used as a defensive structure; instead, it served as a state prison until 1641, when Gustav Banér, the governor of Västergötland, acquired Örbyhus.
+Gustav Banér then rebuilt the castle into a baroque-style residence.

-The baroque castle of Örbyhus was owned in the early 18th century by Charles de Geer at Leufsta, who made both Leufsta and Örbyhus an entailed estate for his nephew, the scientist Charles de Geer.
-During the 200 years that followed it was the names of de Geer, von Platen, de la Gardie, Klingspor and Barnekow that left their mark on Örbyhus.
+During the early 18th century, the baroque castle of Örbyhus was owned by Charles de Geer of Leufsta.
+He designated both Leufsta and Örbyhus as entailed estates for his nephew, the scientist Charles de Geer.
+Over the next 200 years, the names de Geer, von Platen, de la Gardie, Klingspor, and Barnekow left their marks on Örbyhus.

-In 1900 Örbyhus Castle was bought by Count Carl Gustav von Rosen.
-His son Count Eugène von Rosen, became the sole owner of Örbyhus in 1909 and carried out extensive restoration work and furnishings of the castle and its surroundings.
+In 1900, Count Carl Gustav von Rosen purchased Örbyhus Castle.
+His son, Count Eugène von Rosen, became the sole owner in 1909 and undertook extensive restoration work and enhancements to the castle and its surroundings.

-Today Örbyhus Castle belongs to descendants of Carl Gustav & Eugène von Rosen.
+Today, Örbyhus Castle is owned by the descendants of Carl Gustav and Eugène von Rosen.

 Erik XIV